 - Integrate it into your inbound marketing strategy

 Gamification is an integral part of the tactics you need to put in place to develop an effective inbound marketing strategy.
-Distribute content that allows you to convey your brand messages related to your gamification strategy.
-For example, through a blog post, a social media post or via email marketing.
+Share content that allows you to convey your brand messages related to your gamification strategy.
+For example, through a blog post, a social media post, or via email marketing.

 - Generate leads

 Most games require users to insert personal contact information.
 This is where the value of gamification lies.
 With this contact information, you’ll have an entry point to start a conversation with qualified prospects who are usually in the consideration phase of your product.
-In this way, gamification helps leads move forward in the conversion funnel.
+Gamification helps leads move forward in the conversion funnel.